efabless/openlane2/docs/source/usage/writing_custom_flows.md

 flow.start()
 ```

-The {meth}`openlane.flows.Flow.start` method will return a tuple comprised of:
+The {py:meth}`openlane.flows.Flow.start` method will return a tuple comprised of:
 * The final output state ({math}`State_{n}`).
 * A list of all step objects created during the running of this flow object.